PlaceOS/docs/how-to/add-domain.md

 1. Select the Applications tab
 2. Select the New Application button.
 This brings up the New Application form
 3. Add the following fields:
-   - `Name`: Can be anything to identify the applications, usually the folder path where the application resides but capitalised ie. `Backoffice`
+   - `Name`: Can be anything to identify the applications, usually the folder path where the application resides but capitalised i.e. `Backoffice`
    - `Scopes`: Leave this blank
    - `Skip Authorizaiton`: Check the box to set this to `true`
    - `Login URL`: The location that users are redirected to after completing SSO authentication.
 This will generally be something like `https://<domain>/<application path>/oauth-resp.html`